Step 1: Find an Internship

 Step 7: Schedule Your Interview

-- The reviewer will then contact you to schedule an interview and your status will be changed to Pending Interview.
+- The reviewer will then contact you to schedule an interview online and your status will be changed to Pending Interview.
 Interviews can often be done within one to five days, depending on your scheduling flexibility.

 Step 8: Final Decision